irisida/Go/web/src/goWebMcLeod/S4-nethttp/readme.md

 ![](/web/src/goWebMcLeod/S4-netHttp/assets/403-request.png)

 We can also see the response writer in action using trivial response object.
-Note we can add custom headers as the headers take a key-va;ue pairing.
+Note we can add custom headers as the headers take a key-value pairing.

 ![](/web/src/goWebMcLeod/S4-netHttp/assets/404-response-writer.png)